briankimstudio/curriculum/courses/tm_theory_practice.md

 ## Course Description

 This course is prepared for graduate students to provide an overview of technology management along with important theories and demonstrate how they are applied in real situations.
+It consists of three parts.
+The first part covers why technology management is important to innovation.
+Then, various theories for innovation and technology management will be introduced.
+Finally, we will cover how these theories are applied to real-world business situations by analyzing case studies and research articles.

 ## Learning Objectives

-- Understand the basic concept of technology management
+- To understand the basic concept of technology management
-- Learn frequently used theories
+- To learn frequently used theories
-- Recognize the usage of technology management theories by analyzing research articles
+- To recognize the usage of technology management theories by analyzing research articles

 ## Modules

-### Module 1
+This course consists of 3 modules: Fundamentals, methodologies, and practices.
+1. Fundamentals: Week 1 ~ 4

-- Overview of technology management
+   - Focuses on the concepts and core elements of technology management

-### Module 2

-- Resource based-view for innovation
-- Theory of dynamic capabilities for innovation
-- Real options analysis for innovations
+2. Methodologies: Week 5 ~ 10
-- Platform theory and industrial ecosystems
+   - Learn various theories and practices

-### Module 3

-- Technology User studies
-- Technology Acceptance Model(TAM)
-- The Unified Theory of Acceptance and Use of Technology(UTAUT)
-- Diffusion of Innovation
+3. Practices: Week 11 ~ 16
+   - Apply theories and practices to real-world business situations

 ## Weekly schedule